-- 1. Items/services where the cost exceeds \$250.000: - a.
+- 1. Items/services where the cost exceeds \$250,000: - a.
 The competitive bid (Request for Proposal) process was utilized. - b.
 The bids were rated and submitted to the designated committee for approval. - c.
 Standard criteria as described in the Procurement Policies were used for the rating of the proposals and a majority committee vote recommended the proposal to be presented to the Board for final approval. - d.
 Sole source procurement was kept to a minimum and approved by the Board. - 2.
-A sample of the procurement of items/services with a cost that is from \$3,500 to \$149,999:
+A sample of the procurement of items/services with a cost that is from \$10,000 to \$250,000:

 - a.
 The required bids or quotes were obtained. - b.
-The purchase was approved by the Chief Financial Officer or the Chief Executive Officer and the Board of Directors (if \$25,000 and over). - c.
+The purchase was approved by the Chief Financial Officer or the Chief Executive Officer. - c.
 Sole source procurement has been kept to a minimum and is properly documented. - 3.
-A sample of the procurement of items/services with a cost that is up to \$3,499. - a.
+A sample of the procurement of items/services with a cost that is up to \$3,000. - a.
 Approval by the Chief Financial Officer and the appropriate staff manager was obtained. - b.
-A purchase order was issued if required by vendor.
+A purchase order was issued.